Skip to main content

 Dataset dataset = Dataset.fromCsv(csv, "payment-support");

-Dokimos provides a flexible way to load datasets from different sources using URI schemes.
-This is especially useful in testing environments where you want to load datasets from your test resources or from the file system.
+The resolver registry loads datasets from different sources using URI schemes.
+This helps in tests, where you load from test resources or from the file system.

-Load datasets from your classpath (like src/main/resources or src/test/resources):
+Load from your classpath, such as src/main/resources or src/test/resources:

 import dev.dokimos.core.DatasetResolverRegistry;